Center of Mass and spin for isolated sources of gravitational radiation: Main Results

 \subsection{Comparison with ANK equations}

 \quad In this subsection we compare the (ANK) equations of motion with the ones obtained in our approach.
-Before that we list the main differences between the approaches, \begin{enumerate} \item We give a definition of angular and mass dipole momenta based on TWG linkages, the ANK does not. \item The ANK approach relies on asymptotically vanishing shears, the KQ approach uses non vanishing shears from null cones. \item The ANK approach works on a complex manifold, the KQ approach works on a real space. \item The ANK approach defines the intrinsic angular momentum as the imaginary part of a complex worldline.
-We evaluate the angular momentum on the center of mass to define the spin. \end{enumerate} Thus, it is interesting to see if the final equations in these two formulations have some similarities.
-It is also important to note that the Bondi mass $M$ and the linear momentum $P^i$ have the same definition in both approaches.
+Before that we list the main differences between the approaches, \begin{enumerate} \item We give a definition of angular and mass dipole momenta based on TWG linkages, the ANK uses the $\ell=1$ part of $\psi_1^0$ for these definitions. \item The ANK approach relies on asymptotically vanishing shears, this approach uses non vanishing shears obtained from the RNC cut equation. \item The solution space of the good cut equation is complex manifold, the solution space of the RNC cut equation is real. \item The ANK approach defines the intrinsic angular momentum as the imaginary part of a complex worldline.
+We evaluate the angular momentum on the center of mass to define the spin. \end{enumerate}

+Thus, it is interesting to see if the final equations in these two formulations have some similarities.
+To proceed with the comparison we identify the flat metric of our construction with the real flat metric used in the ANK approach to write the equations of motion for the center of mass worldline.